 For those living outside the United States, check this listing of other dietetic associations for different countries.

-You can ask for details of your session to be provided in writing for future reference, or to include in your notebook.
+You can ask for details of your session to be provided in writing for future reference or to include in your notebook.

 Your doctor will likely already be sending your primary care physician a note regarding your kidney health.

-Personally, I always provide private clients with a Nutrition Treatment Plan Summary at the end of every session so they can look back to review what we discussed as well as our plan moving forward.
+As a renal dietitian, I always provide private clients with a Nutrition Treatment Plan Summary at the end of every session so they can look back to review what we discussed as well as our plan moving forward.

 When should my next appointment be and how often should I see you?